elgroselj/FAS/README.md

-# Struktura projekta
+# Influence of Graph Characteristics on Solutions of Feedback Arc Set Problem

-- data = naj bi bili testni podatki (grafi)
+This code is a companion of an article Influence of Graph Characteristics on Solutions of Feedback Arc Set Problem.
+In this article we present Feedback Arc Set problem and how certain graph characteristics impact results of heuristic algorithms.
+We then inspect how the most promising characteristic (treewidth) helps in choosing the most appropriate heuristics for our graph.

-    - v FASP-benchmarks/data maš readme o datotekah
+Project structure:
-    - FVStekmovanje (se uporabi čist normalno, razen, če hočemo uporabit njihove rezultate, potem moramo naredit iz teh grafov line grafe)
+- data = supposed to contain test data (graphs)
-    - snap (realna omrežja == velika)
+    - v FASP-benchmarks/data there is a readme about the files

-    - vse te formate poenotimo tako, da jih zberemo v eni bazi graphs.csv in njihove pickle v mapi pickles (1. naredi mapo pickles, 2. poženi construct_db_components.py)
+    - graph-benchmarks

-- playground = prostor za poskušanje stvari
+    - snap (real networks == large)

-- solvers = implementacije
+    - we unify all these formats by collecting them in one database graphs.csv and their pickle files in the pickles folder (1. create the pickles folder, 2. run construct_db_components.py)

-- helper_functions.py = pomožne funkcije
+playground = space for trying things out solvers = implementations helper_functions.py = helper functions
-- NOTES.md = beleženje virov itd.
+NOTES.md = notes on sources, etc.